Ghulam Muhammad Khan Bhurgri

 Ghulam Muhammad Khan Bhurgri (غلام محمد خان ڀرڳڙي) (Barrister, 1878-1924) was a Sindhi statesman.

 Raees Ghulam Mohammad Bhurgri was one of the earliest leaders of Sindh during the colonial period.
 He was contemporary and one of the closest aide of Quaid-e-Azam Mohammad Ali Jinnah.

 Alike Jinnah, Bhurgri was also associated with both the Indian National Congress and All India Muslim League.
 The role of both these leaders was to bridge the differences between two major political parties of India as well as the religious communities.

 Early life

 Raees Ghulam Muhammad Bhurgri was born on 15 July 1878 in the village of Dengan Bhurgri, Kot Ghulam Muhammad, District Tharparkar (now Mirpurkhas) in Sindh.
 He was the second son of Wali Muhammad Khan Bhurgri, a well-known, prosperous landlord (zamindar) of Sindh.
-Bhurgri family belonging to Baloch tribe, Bhurgri family who had migrated from “Bhurgarh” place in Dera Ghazi Khan to present MirpurKhas district of Sindh.
+Bhurgris family had migrated from "Bhurgarh" place in Dera Ghazi Khan to present MirpurKhas district of Sindh.